martigso/stortingscrape/README.md

 ## Data description

-The data is described in detail in the [API of Stortinget](https://data.stortinget.no/dokumentasjon-og-hjelp/).
+The back-end data is described in detail in the [API of Stortinget](https://data.stortinget.no/dokumentasjon-og-hjelp/).

 ## Functions